yzdxs/learn-anything/readme.md

 ## How to use these Mind Maps 🗺️

 Each node you see on the image above is another mind map.
-Sadly the interactive version of this big mind map is currently unavailable buy you can explore the [index](https://github.com/nikitavoloboev/knowledge-map#index-%EF%B8%8F) of this mind map which contains all the nodes from the image with links to the mind map and its description.
+Sadly the interactive version of this big mind map is currently unavailable but you can explore the [index](https://github.com/nikitavoloboev/knowledge-map#index-%EF%B8%8F) of this mind map which contains all the nodes from the image with links to the mind map and its description.

 Some mind maps [have a numeric prefix attached to them](https://github.com/nikitavoloboev/knowledge-map#programming) which stands for a year.
 If it is a book, it means the year in which it was written.
 If it is a person, it stands for the year in which he or she died.
 If it is some other topic or node, it often stands for the year this field was invented or discovered.
 I abbreviate this century's years so '17: ' prefix stands for year 2017.
 Finally I arrange them in order from past to now.